Share your story

 - High efficiency instantaneous gas hot water systems

-- Reverse Cycle Room Air Conditioning rebates of up to $2,000 (Priority Households)* and up to $1,500 (Non-Priority Households) are available to upgrade your non-ducted gas wall room heater to an efficient electric reverse cycle split system.
-For more information please contact ActewAGL Energy Shop on 6280 0994 or Climate Master on 6228 1126*.
+- Reverse Cycle Room Air Conditioning rebate upgrades non-ducted gas wall room heater to an efficient electric reverse cycle split systems.
+Priority households can receive up to $2,000 off the purchase price* and other households receive up to $1,500.
+For more information please contact ActewAGL Energy Shop on 6280 0994 or Climate Master on 6228 1126.

-- The Natural Gas Update Rebate a upgrades old, inefficient ducted gas systems to high efficiency systems.
-You could receive up to $4,000* off the purchase price for lower income, priority households and $3,000* off for other households**.
+- The Natural Gas Update rebate upgrades old, inefficient ducted gas systems to high efficiency systems.
+Priority households can receive up to $4,000 off the purchase price and other households receive up to $3,000.
 For more information please contact ActewAGL Energy Shop on 6280 0994 or Climate Master on 6228 1126.

 Hugh Patton, Barton ACT